African Mayoral Leadership Initiative (AMALI) introduces 2024 cohort

 Edgar Pieterse, ACC Founding Director and Co-Chair of the AMALI Board emphasized the importance of providing support to African leaders that recognizes the diverse challenges and opportunities present across the continent:

-“AMALI takes into account the unique conditions of African cities and the demanding, complex, and exhilarating challenges that lie ahead for our continent.
-Building prosperity and ensuring a better future for all across Africa begins with supporting our leaders in local and regional government.”
+“AMALI takes into account the unique conditions of African cities, as well as the demanding, complex, and exhilarating challenges that lie ahead for our continent.
+Building prosperity and ensuring a better future for all people across Africa begins with supporting our leaders in local and regional government.”

 Jamie Cooper, AMALI Board Co-Chair and Chair and President of Big Win Philanthropy reflected on the 2024 AMALI City Leadership Forum’s purpose and the anticipated impact on participants: